A hands-on museum where the traditional weaver's craft comes to life

-Step into Weaver’s Cottage and be transported back to the days when Kilbarchan was at the heart of the thriving Scottish textile industry.
+Step back in time to when Kilbarchan was at the heart of a thriving textile industry.